-It can still be effective in helping with weight loss in patients who consume higher quantities of carbohydrates, but I wouldn't jump to this medication first line.
+It can still be effective in helping with weight loss (20) in patients who consume higher quantities of carbohydrates, but I wouldn't jump to this medication as first-line therapy.

 If you don't breakdown the glucose and carbs for YOUR body your GI bugs can still consume them and thus grow.

 As they grow they can help reduce inflammatory levels (21) and improve GI function in some patients.